Generic Name: sertraline (SER-tra-leen)

 - CHILDREN and TEENAGERS who take Zoloft concentrate may be more likely to experience abnormal muscle movement, agitation, aggression, nosebleeds, heavy menstrual periods, increased urination, or decreased bladder control while taking Zoloft concentrate.

 - PREGNANCY and BREAST-FEEDING: Zoloft concentrate may cause harm to the fetus if it is used during the last 3 months of pregnancy.
 If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using Zoloft concentrate while you are pregnant.
-It is not known if Zoloft concentrate is found in breast milk.
+It is not known if this medicine is found in breast milk.
 If you are or will be breast-feeding while you use Zoloft concentrate, check with your doctor.
 Discuss any possible risks to your baby.

 Possible side effects of Zoloft concentrate: